 There are 2 laptops available to ensure IHRIM's examinations are accessible.
 Allocation will be subject to meeting certain health criteria and will be allocated on a first come first served basis.

 NHS Digital – Terminology and Classifications Delivery Service and the Institute of Health Records and Information Management (IHRIM) have agreed operational changes to support the delivery of the National Clinical Coding Examinations.

 The Terminology and Classifications Delivery Service and IHRIM partnership is a voluntary arrangement and the design, development and delivery of the assessment has been a natural evolution over a number of years.

 Following a review of organisational roles and responsibilities, it was agreed the development of the assessment would be transferred to IHRIM from 1 April 2014.

 Transitional arrangements were implemented to ensure a smooth handover and knowledge transfer during the first year of change.
 IHRIM is committed to supporting the assessment and ensuring it continues to be delivered effectively and efficiently.
 The September 2014 examination was the first one delivered under this new arrangement.

-The Clinical Classifications Service undertakes assurance of standards in line with the NHS Digital current syllabus, programme of study, national classification and clinical coding standards.
+The Terminology and Classifications Delivery Service undertakes assurance of standards in line with the NHS Digital current syllabus, programme of study, national classification and clinical coding standards.